dammyammy/lara-pay-ng/readme.md

 As the Gateway Provider is posting back, and doesn't have a token Generated from your app

+Use the appropriate route endpoints if you did change the default names and urls

 ```

     <?php

     namespace App\Http\Middleware;